Last Updated: March 17, 2026

 π Note: After 5:00 PM, building access requires Rice University ID.
 Public visitors welcome during daytime hours listed above.

-5. Other Houston University Libraries
+About Houston Libraries

 3100 Cleburne St - HBCU library serving 9,000+ students